loredanacirstea/wasmx-docs/docs/architecture/provable_email_forwarding.md

 ```

 * original `DKIM-Signature` is kept, even if it may be expired
-* original ARC headers, if email was automatically forwarded
+* original ARC headers, if the email was automatically forwarded

 ### Changed Headers by Forwarding MTA